TomBebbington/tombebbington.github.io/_posts/2015-08-21-Maths-Integration.md

 ### For simple equations
 When \`f'(x) = ax^n\`, \`f(x) = (ax^(n+1))/(n+1) + C\`.
+\'C\' represents the integration constant, which is an unknown number you must calculate using the values you are given.

 ### For trigonometric functions
 + \`sin'(x) = cos(x)\`